EsttyB-hub/LITA_CAPSTONE-PROJECT-SALESDATA-/README.md

 ### Conclusion

-Based on the data sets analyzed for year 2023 and 2024, it was confirmed that the company recorded a declined revenue generation in South and most importantly East which need to be addressed so as to improve the total revenue in the future.
+Based on the data sets analyzed for year 2023 and 2024, it was confirmed that the company recorded a declined revenue generation in South and most importantly East which raised a great concern.
 The company is advised to do a market survey so as to understand the customers' preference, improve/maintain the product quality and make a strategy plan on how to deliver and capture the heart of the customers.
+The company is also expected to maintain good relationship with the customers in the remaining region that recorded increase in revenue which are North and West as this will help to keep on recording increased revenue in future years.